entelect-incubator/.NET/Phase 3/Step 2/README.md

 ### Modify all Queries

-Include each entity DataDTO as a Search Model in all Queries that calls GetAllAsync DataAccess.
+Include each entity DTO as a Search Model in all Queries that calls GetAllAsync DataAccess.

 Example GetCustomersQuery.cs